 Stephen Naylor Ph.D. of NEMSN's Medical Advisory Panel is extensively investigating a heretofore not identified contaminant in Showa Denko L-Tryptophan.
 It also appears to be present (not yet confirmed) in some of today's commercially available L-Tryptophan and 5-HTP supplements.
 The specific contaminant that caused EMS in 1989 has never been identified.
 EMS seems to be still occurring from current supplements though not in epidemic proportions.
 Although Dr. Naylor's current work doesn't point quickly to medicines or therapies for EMS patients, it is in the category of research that must be completed before treatments for our disease can be developed.

-The journal Toxicology Letters has recently published two new articles by Dr. Naylor.
-Click here for Naylor's December 2017 scientific article on EMS contaminants.
-Click here for the abstract of his 2018 article on EMS contaminants.
+The scientific journal Toxicology Letters has recently published two new articles by Dr. Naylor.
+Click here for Stephen Naylor's December 2017 article on EMS contaminants.
+Click here for Stephen Naylor's 2018 article on EMS contaminants.

 Dr. Naylor has also written an article specifically for NEMSN, as below.
 It is an overview of the current understanding of EMS from a toxicological point of view.
 It does contain some very technical terms and information, but the meaning of the article is clear even for those of us without an understanding of the chemistry.
 This article is meant to be read in conjunction with Gerald J. Gleich's article from 2016, "Eosinophilia Myalgia Syndrome: An EMS Overview".

 Eosinophilia Myalgia Syndrome Contaminants: Past, Present, Future.